kachayev/gym-microrts-paper-sb3/README.md

 A few notes / pain points regarding the implementation of the alrogithms, and the process of integrating it with stable-baselines3:

-* Action spaces for the environment is specified as `gym.spaces.MultiDiscrete`, [here](https://github.com/vwxyzjn/gym-microrts/blob/34c0e567c37eaae85159207986a851b702bf427e/gym_microrts/envs/vec_env.py#L104).
-This is not exectly correct, action space for gridnet is an array of `MultiDiscrete` actions (see the paper for further explanations).
-In a way, this misleads SB3 in many different places.
 * Gym does not ship a space for "array of multidiscrete" use case (let's be honest, it's not very common).
 But it gives an option for defining your space when necessary.
 A new space, when defined, is not easy to integrate into SB3.
 In a few different places SB3 raises `NotImplementedError` facing unknown space ([example 1](https://github.com/DLR-RM/stable-baselines3/blob/df6f9de8f46509dad47e6d2e5620aa993b0fc883/stable_baselines3/common/distributions.py#L644), [example 2](https://github.com/DLR-RM/stable-baselines3/blob/df6f9de8f46509dad47e6d2e5620aa993b0fc883/stable_baselines3/common/preprocessing.py#L183)).
-* `RolloutBuffer` for on-policy algorithms cannot be replaced with own implementation.
-And existing implementation from the library does not support non-flat actions.
-E.g. here we have action as a (256, 7) tensor.
-Those do not fit into the buffer.
-To avoid the problem, policy methods are modified to flatten actions, `action_dims` dynamically injected to represent the flattened layout, the environment is modified to reshape actions before executing `step`.
 * Invalid masking is implemented by passing masks into observations from the wrapper (the observation space is replaced with `gym.spaces.Dict` to hold both observations and masks).
 By doing it this way, masks are now available for policy, and fit rollout buffer layout.
 Masking is implemented by setting logits into `-inf` (or to a rather small number).

 Look for `xxx(hack)` comments in the code for more details.